EBI-COMMUNITY/ebi-selecta/README.md

 git clone <repo>
 ```

-If utilising for COMPARE you will want to obtain the following codebases for the integrated COMPARE pipelines:
+If utilising for COMPARE you will also want to obtain the following codebases for the integrated COMPARE pipelines:
  - [DTU_CGE](https://bitbucket.org/genomicepidemiology/cge-tools-docker/src/master/)
  - [EMC_SLIM](https://github.com/EBI-COMMUNITY/slim_emc)
  - [UAntwerp_Bacpipe](https://github.com/wholeGenomeSequencingAnalysisPipeline/BacPipe)